MetaMask/website/README.md

 1.  **View site**

-    Labs is now running at `http://localhost:8000`!
+    MetaMask is now running at `http://localhost:8000`!

     There is also a GraphQL API at `http://localhost:8000/___graphql`.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).